-Here’s the grading scale we decided on in 2014’s post:
+Here’s the grading scale we created for the OG predictions post in 2014:

-- Oracle (+2) – when we’re so right it’s like we channelled that nice lady from The Matrix
+- Oracle (+2) – when we’re so right it’s like we channeled that nice lady from The Matrix

 - Oracle In-Training (+1) – we didn’t quite see the whole picture, but hey, we still saw the future

 - Clear As Mud (0) – we weren’t right, but we weren’t wrong, either

 - Just A Bit Outside (-1) – we tried to paint the corner of the plate, but the ump didn’t give us the call

 - Swing And A Miss (-2) – like a batter who expects fastball and gets a curve, we weren’t close